ByDr. Brennan Commerford, D.C.·Last reviewed: May 2026

 Frequently Confused Forms

-Vitamin E (as d-Alpha Tocopheryl Succinate) and Vitamin E (as d-Alpha Tocopheryl) and Vitamin E (as d-Alpha Tocopheryl Acetate) and Vitamin E (as d-Alpha Tocopherol Succinate) and Vitamin E (as d-Alpha Tocopherol) — These forms share a similar name but differ in their chemical structure, bioavailability tier, and typical dose range.
-In our formulary they are classified as: Vitamin E (as d-Alpha Tocopheryl Succinate) (T3 Customer Choice), Vitamin E (as d-Alpha Tocopheryl) (T3 Customer Choice), Vitamin E (as d-Alpha Tocopheryl Acetate) (T3 Customer Choice), Vitamin E (as d-Alpha Tocopherol Succinate) (T3 Customer Choice), Vitamin E (as d-Alpha Tocopherol) (T3 Customer Choice).
+Vitamin E (as d-Alpha Tocopherol Succinate) and Vitamin E (as d-Alpha Tocopheryl Acetate) and Vitamin E (as d-Alpha Tocopheryl Succinate) and Vitamin E (as d-Alpha Tocopheryl) and Vitamin E (as d-Alpha Tocopherol) — These forms share a similar name but differ in their chemical structure, bioavailability rating, and typical dose range.
+FormulaForge classifies them as: Vitamin E (as d-Alpha Tocopherol Succinate) (Customer Choice), Vitamin E (as d-Alpha Tocopheryl Acetate) (Customer Choice), Vitamin E (as d-Alpha Tocopheryl Succinate) (Customer Choice), Vitamin E (as d-Alpha Tocopheryl) (Customer Choice), Vitamin E (as d-Alpha Tocopherol) (Customer Choice).
 They are not interchangeable at equal doses.

 Head-to-Head Comparisons